My Chef’s Apron

 7 pieces of cod fillets (2 pounds or 907 grams), 1 teaspoon curry powder or more to taste, 2 tablespoons fresh lemon juice, and some of its lemon rinds

-• Let it simmer over medium-low heat for 10 minutes, covered, or until the fish is cooked.
+• Let it simmer over medium-low heat, covered, for 10 minutes, or until the fish is opaque and flakes easily with a fork.
+The exact time will depend on the thickness of your fillets.
 Garnish with fresh parsley (optional).

 Notes